Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Added @Edge() Command - The @Edge() Command is used to indicate the user has been told by the domme to edge, just like @Edge currently does.
+However, @Edge() allows you to put any combination of the following modifiers in parentheses for different results when the user indicates they are on the edge:

+     Hold - User will be told to hold it
+	 NoHold - User will be told to stop stroking
+	 Orgasm - User will be told to cum
+	 Ruin - User will be told to ruin
+	 RuinTaunts - Enables @RuinTaunt Command Filter (used in Edge.txt and HoldTheEdge.txt) for lines that taunt the user about the orgasm they're about to ruin
+	 LongHold - User will be made to hold a long edge ExtremeHold - User will be made to hold an extreme edge HoldTaunts - Enables @LongHold or @ExtremeHold Taunts (used in Edge.txt and HoldTheEdge.txt) for lines that taunt the user about how long the edge they're about to hold/holding is going to be

+	 These Modifiers may be used in any combination:

+	 @Edge(Orgasm, NoHold) - User will be told to cum when they reach the edge
+	 @Edge(Ruin, Hold) - User will be told to hold an edge, and afterwards told to ruin their orgasms
+	 @Edge(Orgasm, LongHold, HoldTaunts) - User will be told to hold a long edge then allowed to cum; @LongHold Taunts will be active

+	 The program will disregard any combinations that don't make sense, such as:

+	 @Edge(Orgasm, Ruin) - The program disregards "Ruin" regardless of order
+	 @Edge(Hold, NoHold) - The program disregards "Hold" regardless of order
+	 @Edge(Hold, RuinTaunts) User will be told to hold the edge, @RuinTaunt Command Filters will not be activated as no Ruin modifier was included

 Domme Tag methods reimplemented or enhanced in the following ways:

      "Fancy" domme tag creator brought back, under Tools on the main menu strip